Quick Links

 - General Education Courses

-As a student of this program, you’ll complete a 40-hour externship before graduation.
-The externship provides valuable career-related experience in a hands-on setting.
-Some of our current Health Information Technology approved externship sites are: Northern Light (HIT Department), Penobscot Community Health Center, and St. Joseph Hospital.
+As a student of this program, you’ll complete a 92.5-hour externship before graduation.
+The externship provides a valuable learning experience under the guidance of an experienced professional and Certificate in Health Information Technology.
+Beal University has affiliations with many healthcare facilities that offer students the opportunity to learn current skills intended to prepare them for the workforce.
+Our externship placement sites include, but are not limited to: externship sites are: Northern Light Health, MaineHealth, Penobscot Community Health Center, and St. Joseph Health.

 Certifications